sagemath/sagewiki_to_gh-2022-10-10/modabvar.md

  * (craig) Compute the Hecke algebra image in End(A) and find a good clean way to represent for Hecke stable.
 New object that is a subring of End(A).
 Have methods like {{{R.index_in(S)}}}.

+ * (craig) abelian varieties should cache their ambient modular abelian variety

  * (craig) Compute End(A):
      * for simple $A_f$
      * in general.